 But one hot day as I looked up at the clear blue sky, sweat dripping down my cheeks, I thought of the beach.
-Nothing specific, just the image of a calm blue sea, powdery white sand, and coconut trees.
+Nothing specific—just the image of a calm blue sea, powdery white sand, and coconut trees.

-After we dropped our things in our room, we headed out for food.
-The small restaurants lined up by the beach, each offering different cuisines.
-Filipino, American, Italian, Mexican, Thai, Indian...There was a handful of choices but seeing the menu made me gawk.
-300-400 pesos for a dish!
+After we left our stuff in our room, we set out to look for food.
+The small restaurants lined up by the beach, each offering a different cuisine: Filipino, American, Italian, Mexican, Thai, Indian.
+There was a handful of good choices but seeing the menu made me gawk!
+It ranged between 300-400 pesos for a single dish!

 "Breathe in and breathe out with your nose" I tried to synch my breath with the sound of the ocean.
 A boat with blue sails slowly drifted in the horizon.
 My eyes followed.

-My younger brother was sitting next to me reading an article on his phone while my dad was on his pad.
+My younger brother was sitting next to me reading an article on his phone while my dad was on his iPad.
 We sat on bar stools facing the beach.
 Nothing beats reading a book with a view in front of you.

 When it wasn't too hot anymore, I sat on the sand and continued reading my book there.
 I buried my legs under the sand and raised the book in front of my nose.
 The next thing I knew, the sun was starting to set.

 Sure the beach was crowded, and it wasn't exactly my idea of paradise.
 But if there was one thing I liked about Boracay, it was the sunsets.

 At 5 in the afternoon, flocks of people gathered by the beach to witness a breath-taking spectacle.
 Several sailboats floated next to each other while the sun started its descent.
 They gracefully danced side by side, forming beautiful shapes on the horizon.